-Perhaps Philadelphia got its edge from the fact the major ordered the bombing of a house in a residential area in 1985, a house with children and potential convicts inside, or perhaps it was like a jealous younger brother to nearby New York, who defined itself any way it could to be different, even if that meant through bad behavior.
+Perhaps Philadelphia got its edge from the fact that the mayor ordered the bombing of a house in a residential area in 1985, a house with children and potential convicts inside — or perhaps it was like a jealous younger brother to nearby New York, who defined itself any way it could to be different, even if that meant through bad behavior.
 Either way we were white, and felt guilty about that pulling in with our moving truck, guilty at how appalled we felt looking outside, guilty about how good we had it.
 But in that way you might in your mid 20s, we thought moving to a hard city would toughen us (like a new pair of sneakers, trying to scuff up the sides so they wouldn’t look so white).

 My girlfriend then was a social worker and used to hard neighborhoods.
 She didn’t look appalled like me, she had this kind of exterior that came out in tense situations, that brought out her Swede features, that seemed to harden her cheek bones and jaw.
 I was trying to look older then, I was managing people and about half the staff was older, and some tried to leverage that against me, or maybe that was in my head.